jlian/super-smashteroids/README.md

-SRS Asteroids - John.pdf is the tentative final SRS document.
+SRS Asteroids.pdf is the final SRS document.
+PresentationwithTA.pdf is the pdf file for Feb.21 presentation.